I beg to move,

 As a number of Members have recognised, the Government have a clear ambition to halve the rates of stillbirths, neonatal and maternal deaths and brain injuries that occur during or soon after birth by 2025, and to achieve at least a 20% reduction in these rates by 2020.
 Since the launch of the national maternity ambition in 2015, the Government have introduced a range of evidence-based interventions to support maternity and neonatal services, under the leadership of the maternity safety champions, who are responsible for promoting safety in their organisations.

 I am pleased to report that we remain on course to achieve our 2020 ambition.
 The stillbirth rate in England fell from 5.1 to 4.1 per 1,000 births between 2010 and 2017, representing a decrease of almost 20%, which equates to 827 fewer stillbirths.
 We currently have the lowest stillbirth rate on record.
 The neonatal mortality rate also fell from 2.9 to 2.8 per 1,000 live births between 2010 and 2016.
-Many Members will be aware that multiple pregnancies are at greater risk of perinatal death, so I welcome the findings in a recent MBRRACE-UK report showing that the stillbirth rate for UK twins almost halved between 2014 and 2016, by a fall of 44%.
+Many Members will be aware that multiple pregnancies are at greater risk of perinatal death, so I welcome the findings in a recent MBRRACE-UK report showing that the stillbirth rate for UK twins almost halved between 2014 and 2016, with a fall of 44%.
 In addition, neonatal deaths among UK twins has dropped by 30%.

 There are areas of progress, but as my hon.
 Friend the Member for Colchester rightly said, part of the focus of today’s debate is on the areas where we need to improve, not just on the areas where there has been progress.
 One key area relates to ethnic minority groups, where we know stillbirth and neonatal mortality rates are increasing rather than decreasing.
 The Government continue to work with others to develop and implement policies to tackle such inequalities.
-This is an area on which we would be very happy to work with the all-party group.
+This is an area on which we would be very happy to work with the APPG.
 It is an issue of concern to Members on all sides of the House.

-A number of Members raised the role of the Healthcare Safety Investigation Branch and the importance of identifying where there are lessons to be learnt.
+A number of Members raised the role of the Healthcare Safety Investigation Branch and the importance of identifying where there are lessons to be learned.
 My hon.
 Friend the Member for Sleaford and North Hykeham is right that clinicians must be free to speak up where mistakes have been made.
 Indeed, the former Secretary of State championed that in his work on patient safety.
 It is also why we are improving investigations into term stillbirths.
 There is a role for the Royal College of Obstetricians and Gynaecologists in terms of the Each Baby Counts programme.
 Considerable work is under way, part of which, as my hon.
-Friend the Member for Eddisbury recognised, is on ensuring that in respect of the investigations at the specific hospitals she mentioned the appropriate lessons are learnt.
+Friend the Member for Eddisbury recognised, is on ensuring that in respect of the investigations at the specific hospitals she mentioned the appropriate lessons are learned.
 She will appreciate that, as they are live investigations, I cannot comment on them in detail.

 Evidence demonstrates that women who have a midwife-led continuity model of care are less likely to suffer baby loss.
 In March, the Secretary of State pledged that most women will receive such care throughout pregnancy, labour and birth by 2021, with 20%, or about 130,000 women, benefiting by 2019.
 This will help to bolster maternity safety and further improve care standards.